nodejs/Release/README.md

 commits are backported for a future Node.js v4 release, those must come in the form of pull requests opened against the `v4.x-staging` branch. **Commits are only landed in the `v4.x` branch when a new `v4.x` release is being prepared.**

+Generally, changes are expected to live in a *Current* release for at least 2 weeks before being backported.
+It is possible for a commit to land earlier at the discretion of the Release working group.

 [Argon]: https://nodejs.org/download/release/latest-argon/
 [Boron]: https://nodejs.org/download/release/latest-boron/